opendistro-for-elasticsearch/sql/README.md

 Open Distro for Elasticsearch enables you to extract insights out of Elasticsearch using the familiar SQL query syntax.
 Use aggregations, group by, and where clauses to investigate your data.
 Read your data as JSON documents or CSV tables so you have the flexibility to use the format that works best for you.

-## SQL Related Plugins
+## SQL Related Projects

-The following plugins have been merged into this repository as separate folders as of July 9, 2020.
+The following projects have been merged into this repository as separate folders as of July 9, 2020.
 Please refer to links below for details.
 This document will focus on the SQL plugin for Elasticsearch.

 * [SQL CLI](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-cli)
 * [SQL JDBC](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-jdbc)